ygorcosta/wedeploy.com/ui/src/pages/tutorials/hosting/get-started.md

 #### Get Started

 Hosting static files with WeDeploy is super easy.
-This tutorial will walk you through how to setup your project's file structure and how to deploy with git.
+This tutorial will walk you through how to set up your project's file structure and how to deploy with git.

 ###### What you'll need